Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - I’m very low-context, and don’t follow implications.
 I often feel confused, but rarely offended.
 I’m also more likely to offend.
 Give me straightforward information about any offense, preferably simply.

 - Come to me with more than a problem.
-I love the brainstorming, and have the aptitude to process all the information you’re sharing.
-Give me theories why that issue exists, it origination, resources that could help, and anything you feel may be relevant.
+I love the brainstorming, and have the skills to process all the information you’re sharing.
+Give me theories why that issue exists, its origination, resources that could help, and anything you feel may be relevant.
 Discovering an issue is typically a solo experience, but solving it rarely is.

 How to help me